l3ony2k/are.na-blocks-new-tab/docs/GETTING_STARTED.md

 2. Provide one or more Are.na channel slugs (comma-separated) in **Channel slugs**.
 Example: `design-inspiration, architectural-brutalism`.
 3. Optionally list individual block IDs if you want to seed specific blocks.
 4. Choose the number of blocks to surface per tab (1–6).
 5. Pick the block types you want included.
-Leaving everything checked mirrors Are.na’s default types.
+The UI defaults to Images only so the mosaic stays visual, but you can include additional types as needed.
 6. Toggle the header/footer visibility and theme to match your preference.
 7. Click **Save settings**.
 The background service worker fetches content from Are.na, caches the results, and broadcasts status back to the UI (look for the cache badge in the footer).